pitt500/SwiftAndTipsMacros/README.md

 > @SampleBuilderItem only works with `random` generator in structs.
 If you use this macro within `default` generator, a warning will appear indicating that macro is redundand.

-## Add the package to your project
+## Add SwiftAndTipsMacros to your project
 TBD

 ## Limitations